Metacello/metacello/repository/Metacello-Base.package/Metacello.class/README.md

   list.
 ```

-The `registry` message to the class tells Metacello that you'd like to
+The `registry` message tells Metacello that you'd like to
-look at all projects in the [registry][8] whether or not it is loaded.
+look at all projects in the [registry][8] whether or not they are loaded.

-The *collection* arbument to the `configuration:` message is used to
+The *collection* argument to the `configuration:` message is used to
 *select* against the list of project names in the [registry][8].

 The `list` command can also be used to look at configurations in